 There is no doubt that involved dads do make a difference in the lives of their children.
 However, some fathers struggle with how to engage their children so they can provide a nurturing example.

-If you really want to connect with your children, try these tips from the experts.
+Dad, if you really want to connect with your kids, try these tips from the experts.

 - Respect your child’s mother.
 If you are married, keep your marriage relationship strong.
 If you are not married to your child’s mother, it is still important to respect and support her.
 Parents who respect each other are better able to provide a secure environment for their children.